An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Sequential Graph Embedding Accelerator

 \subsection{FPGA Implementation}

 In this section, we describe an FPGA implementation of the proposed model.
+We assume Xilinx Zynq MPSoC series as a target FPGA platform.
+Figure~\ref{fig:board_implementations} illustrates a block diagram of the board-level implementation, which is divided into a processing system (PS) part and a programmable logic (PL) part.
+Our sequentially-trainable node2vec accelerator is implemented in the PL part of the FPGA, which is denoted as ``Core'' in Figure~\ref{fig:board_implementations}.

 As graphs become larger and the dimensions of graph embedding to be learned increase, it becomes challenging to implement all the weights on resource-limited FPGA devices.
-In the proposed model, since only a fraction of weights is updated by each training data by the negative sampling, only weights necessary for training are implemented on BRAM cells of the programmable logic part of FPGA.
+In the proposed model, since only a fraction of weights is updated by each training data by the negative sampling, only weights necessary for training are implemented on BRAM cells of the PL part.
 The training process is as follows.
-First, nodes are sampled from a graph using random walk by the CPU.
+First, nodes are sampled from a graph using random walk by a host CPU in the PS part.
 The obtained result of a single random walk and negative samples necessary for training are pre-sampled by the CPU.
-These samples are transferred to the programmable logic part via a DMA controller.
-In the programmable logic part, after receiving the training data and negative samples, weights necessary for training (e.g., $\beta$) are transferred from DRAM to BRAM.
-Then the model is trained, and weights are updated using these data.
-Finally, the trained weights are written back to the DRAM.
-The trained result is also transferred to the DRAM via the DMA controller.
+These samples are transferred from a DRAM to the BRAM via a DMA controller.
+After transferring the training data and negative samples, weights necessary for training (e.g., $\bm\beta$) are transferred from the DRAM to the BRAM.
+Then the model is sequentially trained in the PL part so that the weights are updated using these data.
+Finally, the trained weights are written back to the DRAM via the DMA controller.
 By repeating this procedure, a graph embedding can be trained.
 In our implementation, the same negative samples are used for multiple sets of training data as in~\cite{shared} to reduce the data transfer between DRAM and BRAM; in this case, training samples obtained by a single random walk are trained using the same negative samples.